Siege of Kandahar: Background

-After expelling the Afghans from Iran in 1729, Tahmasp Qoli Khan had planned to attack the Hotaks and reconquer Qandahar in 1730.
+After expelling the Afghans from Iran in 1729, Tahmasp Qoli Khan had planned to attack the Hotaks and reconquer Kandahar in 1730.
 However, multiple events postponed this.
-As Hussain Hotak was afraid of an Afsharid attack on Qandahar he incited the Abdalis of Herat to revolt, causing Nader to abandon his campaign against the Ottomans and incorporate Herat back into the Safavid Empire.
+As Hussain Hotaki was afraid of an Afsharid attack on Kandahar he incited the Abdalis of Herat to revolt, causing Nader to abandon his campaign against the Ottomans and incorporate Herat back into the Safavid Empire.
 This was done with the Fall of Herat on February 27, 1732.
 When Nader made peace with the Ottomans in 1736, he began to prepare to attack.